awadih/knapsack-algorithm-for-energy-project/README.md

 For explenation purpose, I use both signs [] and {} with combined definitions in logics in Math and the programming language Python.

-- invest: the total renovation investment costs
+- Inv : the total renovation investment costs
-- Kosten_ges | Wärmeverlust_kosten: heat loss costs for each insulation material after 20 years of usage
+- Hlc | Wärmeverlust_kosten: heat loss costs for each insulation material after 20 years of usage
 - Kij | Kosten_material: the cost for each renovation measure j and building element i
 - n | rows | number of data inputs | df.shape[0]: total number of building elements
 - m | options: the maximum count of measures over all building elements for a normalized problem Here is an explenation: